 Some users also tried re-flashing the persist partition from someone else’s device.
 While this could fix the problem, but will also mean that you will end up losing your device’s unique factory calibration data like audio, camera, and sensor configurations.
 This should be considered as the very last resort if nothing works.

-So, is there any actual way to fix this sensors bug on Android 10?
+So, is there any actual way to fix this sensor bug on Android 10?
 Yes, read the instructions ahead.

 Instructions to Fix Android 10’s Sensors Bug